Humphrey's Executor v. United States: Decision

 Thus, the language of the [FTC] act, the legislative reports, and the general purposes of the legislation as reflected by the debates all combine to demonstrate the Congressional intent to create a body of experts who shall gain experience by length of service — a body which shall be independent of executive authority except in its selection, and free to exercise its judgment without the leave or hindrance of any other official or any department of the government.

-— Humphrey's Executor, 295 U.S. at 624, 625–26.
+— Humphrey's Executor, 295 U.S. at 624, 625–26 (third ellipsis in original).

 Second, the Court said that Congress had intended FTC commissioners to be experts in business and industry who would "exercise the trained judgment of a body of experts" while being insulated from politics.
-It compared the FTC to the Interstate Commerce Commission, which had been created in 1887 as an independent overseer of practices in the railroad industry.
+It compared the FTC to the Interstate Commerce Commission, which Congress had created in 1887 as an independent overseer of practices in the railroad industry.

 The Court's third and fourth reasons were that the function and duties of the FTC were "neither political nor executive, but predominantly quasi-judicial and quasi-legislative".
 The Court said the FTC did not perform the traditional executive-branch function of enforcing the law, but instead was more like a legislative or judicial body.
 It reasoned that because the FTC did not enforce the law, the President did not need unfettered removal power over FTC commissioners in order to fulfill his duty under Article II of the U.S. Constitution to "take Care that the Laws be faithfully executed".

-The Court concluded by ruling that the removal restrictions in Section 1 of the FTC Act were constitutional, meaning that Myers v.
+The Court concluded by ruling that the removal restrictions in section 1 of the FTC Act were constitutional, meaning that Myers v.
 United States did not prevent Congress from structuring an agency to be independent of executive control:

-We think it plain under the Constitution that illimitable power of removal is not possessed by the President in respect of officers of the character of those just named.
 The authority of Congress, in creating quasi-legislative or quasi-judicial agencies, to require them to act in discharge of their duties independently of executive control cannot well be doubted, and that authority includes, as an appropriate incident, power to fix the period during which they shall continue in office, and to forbid their removal except for cause in the meantime.
 For it is quite evident that one who holds his office only during the pleasure of another cannot be depended upon to maintain an attitude of independence against the latter's will.

 — Humphrey's Executor, 295 U.S. at 629.

 Analysis

+Although Humphrey's Executor described the Federal Trade Commission as an administrative body established to carry out legislative policies, it nevertheless concluded that the agency was not an arm of the executive.
+Critics argued that the distinction between "purely executive" officers and officials performing quasi-legislative or quasi-judicial functions proved difficult to apply in practice.
+Subsequent decisions reached inconsistent results, reflecting the reality that agencies often combine executive, legislative, and adjudicatory functions, and that the balance among those functions may change over time.